 2. Rebounding on a mini-trampoline, or use of a treadmill or elliptical machine.
 First, rebounding is a great way to get lymph moving.
 But if balance is an issue or you don’t have access to a trampoline, treadmills, elliptical machines and bicycling may also be beneficial.
 Work at a moderate level of intensity, keeping in mind current fitness levels and health challenges.

 3. Dry Brushing.
 Dry brushing involves using a soft-bristled brush to brush the skin prior to showering or bathing.
 Proponents of dry brushing point out that we brush our hair and brush our teeth, why not brush our skin?
 After all, our skin is the largest organ in the body.
 This simple and invigorating practice takes only 5 minutes and offers many benefits including stimulation and and increasws lymphatic flow, exfoliation of the skin, and the clearing and cleaning of pores.
 Gemma Nelson, a CLT in Dubai, has a great blog post about drying brushing — the benefits, how to do it, some inspirational before-and-after photos, and a short, instructional video.
 Check out her page here.
+One word of caution about dry brushing, however.
+It may not be suitable for people with lymphedema.
+For another perspective on the pros and cons of dry brushing, click here.

 There are hundreds of dry brushes on the market but I personally like this brush from Amazon.com which you can find here.